FDK is our children’s provision for babies through to children in Year 6. It takes place during our 11:00am service and there are 3 different groups.

 FDK begins about half an hour after the main service begins.
-This gives opportunity for children to join their families for the songs and then when the rocket launches on the screens it is Get, Set, Go for parents and carers to drop their children off to Burst and Fuse for the rest of the service.
+This gives opportunity for children to join their families for the songs and then when the rocket launches on the screen in the service, it is Get, Set, Go for parents and carers to drop their children off to Burst and Fuse for the rest of the service.
 A mixture of songs, stories, games, craft and much more will ensure your child has fun and feels right at home.
-Burst and Fuse finish at 11:15am.
+Burst and Fuse finish at 12:15pm.
 If you need to collect your child earlier, just let the team leader know as you drop them off.

 Your child’s safety is our priority.
 When you arrive, our check-in team will be on hand to talk you through the process.
 If it is your child’s first time or you are just visiting you will need to input your child’s details onto the system.